MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-manage-project-financials-overview.md

 ﻿---
 title: Manage project financials overview
-description: Learn how you can use Dynamics 365 products to support the organization's business processes to manage project financials. ms.date: 11/17/2023 ms.topic: conceptual
+description: Learn how you can use Dynamics 365 products to support your organization's business processes to manage project financials. ms.date: 12/20/2023 ms.topic: conceptual
 author: edupont04
 ms.author: mibeinar